 You have to remember your child is always watching you.
 As you embrace new tasks and challenges, you’re providing a model for your child.
 First, learning never ends.
 Also, you get to show your child how you learn and continue to build your own confidence.

 Raising a confident child is raising a future adult who will be the best version of themselves.
 They recognize that confidence is not just something they can have in the activities they attempt, but it is who they are as a person.
-Confidence leads to more confidence—even confidence even in things your child is unfamiliar with.
+You see, confidence leads to more confidence – even in things your child is unfamiliar with.
 Confidence leads to competence.